-We offer gene expression analysis of biomarker gene sets for brown trout (Salmo trutta) and rainbow trout (Oncorhynchus mykiss) to assess the effects of chemicals (such as pharmaceuticals, pesticide etc.) in fish.
-The biomarker genes reflect different cellular stress responses like general-, metal-, oxidative stress, endocrine disruption, biotransformation, and immunregulation.
-Depending on the purpose, the transcriptional regulation of these biomarker genes can be analyzed in different tissues of the fish, depending on the aim of the analysis.
+We have established a palette of biomarker genes for brown trout (Salmo trutta) and rainbow trout (Oncorhynchus mykiss) to assess the effects of diverse chemicals, such as pharmaceuticals or pesticides.
+The biomarker genes reflect different cellular stress responses, such as metal- or oxidative stress, endocrine disruption, biotransformation and immunoregulation.
+Biomarker genes can be analyzed in different tissues of the fish, depending on the aim of the analysis.

-- Furthermore, gene expression analysis could serve as an additional end point for regular toxicity tests, such as the fish acute toxicity test (OECD 203), the fish embryo acute toxicity test (OECD 236), the Fish Early-life Stage Toxicity Test, OECD 212: Fish Short-term Toxicity Test on Embryo and Sac-fry Stages
+Gene expression analysis can furthermore serve as an additional effect parameter for regular toxicity tests, such as the fish acute toxicity test (OECD 203), the fish embryo acute toxicity test (OECD 236), the Fish Early-life Stage Toxicity Test (OECD 210) and the Fish Short-term Toxicity Test on Embryo and Sac-fry Stages (OECD 212).